LauraHingley/CrowdHailer.github.io/_posts/2015-10-15-handling-errors-in-elixir-no-one-say-monad.md

 For this reason I am working on an extension to the result module that will handle tagged tuples as monads.
 I want it to be able to handle `{:ok, value} | {:error, reason}` only so that it provides guidance on the API for other functions.
-The extension will be the ok-pipeline `|ok>` a combination of an elixir pipeline and the bind function.
+The extension will be the ok-pipeline macro - `|ok>`.
+This macro will be a combination of an elixir pipeline and the bind function.

 With this ok-pipeline our example problem could be refactored even further.